weareoutman/plain-blog/README.md

     "watch": "node --watch node_modules/.bin/plain-blog" },
   "devDependencies": {
-    "plain-blog": "^0.1.1"
+    "plain-blog": ">=0.4.0",
+    "serve": "^14.2.4"
   }
 }
 ```

 Then run `npm install && npm run build`.

-And your site has been built.
-Serve the `dist` folder with any static server, such as by running `python3 -m http.server --directory dist`.
+And your site has been built, run `npm run serve`, or serve the `dist` folder with any static server.

 The index page may have only a header and footer by now, try adding some markdown files in `content`, and run `npm run build` again.